Squatters Rights in Scotland: Navigating the Legal Landscape

 Legal Definition of Squatting in Scotland

-In Scotland, squatting is defined by specific legal criteria, distinguishing it from other forms of unauthorized occupancy.
+In Scotland, squatting is defined by specific legal criteria, distinguishing it from other forms of unauthorised occupancy.
 Understanding the nuances of different property types, such as leasehold property, can further clarify the legal landscape for property owners and squatters alike.
 Leasehold properties come with their own set of rules and regulations, which can impact how squatting laws are applied.

 What Constitutes Squatting?